Tax GuideAugust 12, 20256 min read

 Who needs a 1099-NEC

-The basic rule: if you paid a non-employee 600 dollars or more during the year for services as part of running your business, you file a 1099-NEC reporting what you paid them.
+The basic rule: if you paid a non-employee enough during the year for services as part of running your business, you file a 1099-NEC reporting what you paid them.
+The threshold is 600 dollars for 2025 payments and rises to 2,000 dollars for payments made in 2026.
 That covers most independent contractors, freelancers, and subcontractors.
 Employees are different, they get a W-2.
 Our guide on who gets a 1099-NEC walks through the edge cases.

 Get the W-9 first